 Advertisement = Promotion = Commercial

-The Website about My Friend Christian Hoske, the Family Researcher Who Is Living in the Bach City of Eisenach, Thuringia, Germany
+The Website About Our Friend Christian Hoske, the Family Researcher Living in the Bach City of Eisenach, Thuringia

-I would like you to meet Mr. Hoske.
+I would like to introduce you to Mr. Hoske.
 Christian Andreas Hoske is a genealogist.
-Without him, the children's book about the life of Johann Sebastian Bach would have never been accomplished, not this website and actually none of the websites on this page.
-Mr. Hoske is the perfect specialist if you are stuck with your research.
-In this case ... he is the pro.
+And without him my children's book about the life of Johann Sebastian Bach would never have been written.
+Neither would this website and actually none of the websites on this page.
+Christian Hoske is exactly the right specialist when you get "stuck" with researching yourself.
+Then he is the professional.

-If you have that experience of life, then it's too late in most cases: You should have asked your grandparents earlier ... don't tell me, I didn't warn you.
+Only after you have the life experience ... then it is usually too late: You should have asked your grandparents earlier ... don't say I didn't warn you.

 Don't wait a single day and visit your grandparents, kids.
 Drive them "crazy with questions".
-Have a pen and a paper pad with you, or a laptop, your IPad or your smartphone and ask, as if you never are permitted to ask a question again.
+Have a pen and a paper pad with you, or a laptop, your iPad or your smartphone and ask, as if you are never permitted to ask a question again.
 What the names of their parents were, the names of their grandparents, ask for all maiden names and ask whether there were any siblings around.
-Plus ask were these siblings and even cousins were living.
+Plus, ask where these siblings and even cousins were living.
 Don't plan that for next spring break or summer vacation.
 Do it next weekend, and if they live too far away, call them.
 Next Sunday?
 Nope, do it tonight.
 Grandma and grandpa are looking forward to your call.
 Why that speed?
-Are they in their seventies currently?
+Are grandpa and grandma in their seventies currently?
 Must I say more?

-It is possible to find those photos when you live in the United States of America or you have roots or relatives there.
-Just imagine how exciting this was for Renate and me.
-First, we didn't even know, that there are relatives of Johann Sebastian Bach in the USA.
+You can find photos like this if you have relatives in America.
+Imagine how exciting it was for Renate and me: At first we didn't know that there were relatives of Johann Sebastian Bach in America.
 Then we found out.
-Later we say this historic photo for the first time.
-And later Cathy gave it to us as a gift ... the original.
-For me, it's like holding the newest generation of an iPad in my hands, as the only one on the planet.
-That on the picture above is Reinhold Bach and a fraction of his children, the Bach Band in Rochester, Illinois, USA.
+Later, we saw this historical photo for the first time.
+And still later, Cathy gave us the original.
+For me, this is like holding the latest generation of iPad in my hand: And being the only one in the world to do so.
+By the way, the above are Reinhold Bach and some of his children, the Bach Band in Rochester, Minnesota, USA.

-It is a Bach calendar, a composers calendar, and a music calendar.
-And this one is good as a music gift or as a gift for musicians.
-So, where can you buy it?
+It is a Bach calendar, a composers calendar and a music calendar.
+And it's good as a music gift or a musician gift.
+And where can you buy it?
 At "Bach 4 You" and there in the shop.
 Three sizes.
 EU style and US style.
-2023 + 2024.
+2024 + 2025.

 1,000+ music gifts or 10,000+ music gifts?
 Learn more.